When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 Recommended Starting Routines

-When you are just getting started with this workout you will want to start off easy until your body can get used to the exercises that you will be putting it through.
+When you are just getting started with this workout you will want to start off easy until your body can get used to the exercise training that you will be putting it through.

-Trust me, even if you are like everybody else and think you that you can do this workout everyday without exception I can almost promise you that unless you are in top shape, you can not.
+Trust me, even if you are like everybody else and think that you can do this workout every day without sufficient recovery time, I can almost promise you that unless you are in top shape, you can not.
 (4)

 Here are the recommended starting routines